profesorfalken/payzen-js/README.md

 Note that this credential calculation could carry security concerns if you do not secure your application properly.

-An smart attacker, for example, could forget a request using the cource enpoint and sign requests without event knowing the private key.
+For example, a smart attacker could forge a request using the 'source' enpoint and sign his requests without event knowing the merchant private key.

 You sould be protected from this possible [Cross Site Request Forgery (CSRF)](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attack using the common means: